How people-centric content improves brand trust and credibility

 But it is well understood that you can’t ignore the algorithm.
 How can you pledge your allegiance to it to leave your audience in the lurch?
 SEO-based content ranks easily, but that does not mean you ignore your readers’ prospects.
 Apart from writing people-centric content, marketers should also be aware of the power of human-centered content.

-Why write for the people instead of Search Engines?
+Why write for the people instead of search engines?

 Another vital point that crops up is: why are you trying to “beat” the algorithm in the first place?
 Also, keep in mind that creating valuable content will rank you higher on Google and in the minds of your audience as well.
 Understand the fact that audience engagement outranks keywords every single time.
 It leads us to why it’s better to write for people, not search engines.